Tarik Biberović

-Tarik Biberović (born 28 January 2001) is a Bosnian-Turkish professional basketball player for Fenerbahçe of the Turkish Basketball Super League (BSL) and the EuroLeague.
+Tarik Biberović (born 28 January 2001) is a Bosnian professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
+He represents Turkey internationally.

+Early life

+Biberović was born in 2001 in Zenica, where he started his career in KK Ten Zenica.

 Professional career

-Early years
+OKK Spars (2016–2018)

-Biberović was born in 2001 in Zenica, where he started his career in KK Ten Zenica.
-At the age of 15, he moved to Sarajevo to the OKK Spars.
+At the age of 15, Biberović moved to Sarajevo to the OKK Spars.
 He drew attention especially with his performance in the Adidas Next Generation Tournament with the Spars team in the 2016–2017 season.
 Playing four games with Spars in this tournament, Biberović stayed on the court for 32.9 minutes and averaged 17.8 points, 6.3 rebounds, 2.3 assists and 1.3 blocks.